adriangb/xpresso/docs/tutorial/dependencies/scopes.md

 Everything else can stay the same, this is all we need!

-!!! attention
+If you run this and navigate to [http://127.0.0.1:8000/echo/url](http://127.0.0.1:8000/echo/url) the response will be the same, but you will probably notice reduced latency if you refresh to make several requests.

+## Scope inference

 In Pytest a `"session"` scoped fixture can't depend on a `"function"` scoped fixture, and in Xpresso an `"app"` scoped fixture can't depend on an `"endpoint"` scoped fixture.

 Unlike Pytest which forces you to hardcode all of the scopes, Xpresso is able to infer scopes from the dependency graph.
 So in this case it says "oh, I see that `get_client` depends on `HttpBinConfig` and `HttpBinConfig` was not explicitly assigned a scope; I'll give `HttpBinConfig` and `"app"` scope then so that it is compatible with `get_client`".

-If you run this and navigate to [http://127.0.0.1:8000/echo/url](http://127.0.0.1:8000/echo/url) the response will be the same, but you will probably notice reduced latency if you refresh to make several requests.

 [pytest]: https://docs.pytest.org/en/6.2.x/fixture.html
 [dependency lifecycles]: lifecycle.md